 A few examples are:

-• Small tree species like toba hawthorne, golden raintree, hot wings maple or blue totem spruce.
+- Small tree species such as toba hawthorn, golden raintree, hot wings maple or blue totem spruce.

 Using Bold Colors in Your Small Space

-Adding pops of bold colors using outdoor furniture or bright blooming flowers can help tie a space together.
-Try to stick with 2-3 colors and then design the yard with the same cohesive color scheme.
+Adding nice pops of bold colors using outdoor furniture or bright blooming flowers can really help tie a space together.
+Try to stick with two or three colors and then design the yard with the same cohesive color scheme.
 Too many bold colors would be distracting and will disrupt the visual flow through your yard.

-Landscaping a small space is a fine balance between breaking up the space and creating a visual flow throughout the yard.
-Keeping your yard free of clutter and well maintained will help make the small space feel and look larger.
-If you want to take the guess work out of designing and landscaping your small space, contact our talented landscape designers today to set up a consultation.
+A landscaping small spaces is a fine balance between breaking up the area and creating a visual flow throughout the yard.
+Keeping your yard free of clutter and well maintained will help make your landscaping feel and look larger.
+If you want to take the guesswork out of designing and landscaping your small space, contact our talented landscape designers today to set up a consultation.